 These shorts are still only on step 3 but I’m sure I’ll be at the “don’t care” stage very soon.
 How do you deal with clothes outside your comfort zone?
 Let me know in the comments below!

 Thrifted floral shorts, yellow blouse, $ (shop similar shorts, shop similar blouse)

 Walmart earrings, $2 (old) (shop similar earrings)

 Thrifted/gifted purse from Katie of Thrift Your Heart Out (shop similar purse)

-Coloupop lippie stix in Bossy, $5 (shop exact lipstick)
+Colourpop lippie stix in Bossy (shop similar lipstick)